App F - Tathata, Timeless and Tacit|

 Shelter from "pursuit, danger and trouble" of daily life.

-This fits in with an understanding of Dhamma, that I want to put forward - Dhamma is the application of wisdom in daily life - the application of the timeless in the tacit.
-In general what is the purpose of teaching - education?
-Academic job creation.
-No, mainstream education has been hijacked by the 1%-satrapy for its own interests which include human downgrading.
-But the purpose of education is to live a wise life - the Buddha's wisdom in practice - the second Refuge - Dhamma.
-Whilst teachers and a temporary refuge are essential in such an inimical world, the objective of studying Buddhism is not to learn what is what, and put on orange robes.
-The Buddha learned and then gave us his wisdom, to help us live better lives - Dhamma, and provides us with teachers, Sangha - and a temporary refuge.
+This fits in with an understanding of Dhamma, that I want to put forward - sampajanna, one of the 4 Dhamma comrades from MwB, is the application of wisdom in daily life - the application of the timeless in the tacit.
+In general what is the purpose of teaching - of education?
+To live a wise life - the Buddha's wisdom in practice - part of the second Refuge - sampajanna, the Dhamma comrade.
+Whilst teachers and a temporary refuge are essential in such a defiled world, the objective of studying Buddhism is not to learn what is what, and put on orange robes.
+The Buddha learned and then gave us his wisdom, to help us live better lives - Dhamma, providing us with teachers, Sangha - and a temporary refuge.

 If we take refuge in the Three Refuges as just described, then the issue of Right Action in daily life completely resolves the issue of whether there is wise engagement.
 This also gives an understanding to the Bodhisattva Vow:-